Yanetbayru/Comm671_m4/README.md

 # Comm671_m4

-##About me
+##About_me

 my name is yanet,and this is my first assignment on github.

 **this is my first webdevelopment course**

-*I am exicited to learn and grow on web devepment projects*
+*Iam exicited to learn and grow on web devepment projects*

 ###Topics Im exploring
-- web development1
+- web development
-- management2
+- management
 - growthmindset